...HELLO- HOLA...GOODBYE- ADIOS...PLEASE- POR FAVOR...THANK YOU- GRACIAS...

 This mezcaleria/restaurant became our favorite spot in town, so much so that we ate there 3 times in 6 days!
-Alipús as a company makes some amazing artisan mezcals, many of which you can sample at their Condesa mezcaleria in 1 or 2 ounce pours.
+Serving some amazing artisan mezcals, many of which you can sample in 1 or 2 ounce pours.
 They also have a great cocktail menu and awesome Oaxacan food.
 Don't miss the tacos dorados de jamaica or the molotes de platano.

 A recommendation from Alejandro and Ernesto at The Red Tree House was to check out this locally beloved taqueria in La Roma.
 To say I wished I had eaten more here would be an understatement.
 The entire vibe in this restaurant is great, the decor is fun, the staff is attentive and friendly and the owner, Bertha is always coming over to chat and check on you.
 The must haves here are the sautéed flor de calabaza tacos with pickled red onions and avocado, any of the tlacoyitos and some spicy jicama.
 A beer from the microbrewery, Colima is the way to go here.